bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-examples.md

 <a id="sectionId" class="devdocsAnchor"></a>

-## Get a Category and Child Products by URL
+## Get Category and Children by URL

 ```javascript
 query CategoryByUrl {